 Plumbeous Vireo and Cassin's Vireo have single sight records from North-central Texas after the split in 1997, but these two species need better documentation.
 I have removed them from the checklist until more documentation has been received.

 New Species to the North-Central Texas Checklist without Photo-Documentation

-All totaled, of the 48 species added since 1988, 41 have photo-documentation.
-The seven species that do not have photo-documentation include, Magnificent Frigatebird, Harlequin Duck, Iceland Gull, Parasitic Jaeger, American Dipper, Red-faced Warbler, and Fish Crow.
+All totaled, of the 49 species added since 1988, 43 have photo-documentation.
+The six species that do not have photo-documentation include, Magnificent Frigatebird, Harlequin Duck, Iceland Gull, Parasitic Jaeger, American Dipper, and Red-faced Warbler.

 * Harlequin Duck (Histrionicus histrionicus).
 Two birds, a male and female, were at the spillway on Lake Tawakoni, Van Zandt on 5 January 1995 furnishing only the second accepted record for Texas.
 Review Species.

 * Iceland Gull (Larus glaucoides).
 One first-winter bird in Dallas, on 4 February 2001.
 Review Species.